ThiagoScheffer/ThiagoScheffer/README.md

 - 📚 Learning: AI automation, C#, React, Node.js, and design systems
 - 🏗️ Building: Solutions blending tech & business for smarter organizations
 - 💬 Let's talk about: the future of work, business innovation, and technology
+- 📚 Uploading some of my projects and organizing Github repos.

 ---